elenlefoll/TextbookEnglish/index.md

 Pre-annotation script

-<a href="4_Prog_Conversation_Morphosyntactic_Analysis.html" title="Progressives in Textbook Conversation" target="_blank" rel="noopener noreferrer">The morphosyntactic analysis of progressives in Textbook Conversation</a>
+<a href="4_Prog_Conversation_Morphosyntactic_Analysis.html" title="Progressives in Textbook Conversation">The morphosyntactic analysis of progressives in Textbook Conversation</a>

 <a href="4_Prog_Fiction_Morphosyntactic_Analysis.html" title="Progressives in Textbook Fiction" target="_blank" rel="noopener noreferrer">The morphosyntactic analysis of progressives in Textbook Fiction</a>